danchoi/vitunes/README.markdown

 If this target playlist is already playing, you can keep queuing tracks to it and let the mix play out automatically.

+To delete tracks from the currently displayed playlist, put the cursor on a track or select a range of tracks, and then hit `BACKSPACE` (the Apple delete key) to remove them from the playlist that you are looking at.

 ### Managing playlists